 In the event that a student or staff member is sick or symptomatic, notification to exposed individuals will occur pursuant to the state’s contact tracing protocols as implemented by the Schenectady County Health Department.
 The District will not notify the wider community unless specifically directed to do so by local health officials.

-The District is preparing for situations in which one or more school buildings need to close due to a significant number of students or staff testing positive for COVID-19 or a considerable regional increase in COVID-19 cases.
+The District is preparing for situations in which one or more school buildings need to close due to a significant number of students or staff testing positive for COVID-19 or a considerable regional increase in COVID-19 cases using parameters and thresholds, subject to change, as set forth by the Governor.

 The District will be in regular communication with our District school physician, Dr. Warren Silverman, and with the Schenectady County Department of Health so that trend data for the region can be monitored.
 The District will also observe daily attendance rates in order to determine if any particular building or buildings are exhibiting higher than normal rates of absence.
 Based upon consultation with the Health Department, a school or District closure may be recommended.